-If the appraised value of a property is lowered by the Appraisal Review Board, that value is considered to be the appraised value of the property for that tax year.
+If the appraised value of a property is lowered by the Appraisal Review Board, that value is considered to be the appraised value of the property for that tax vear.
 In the following tax year, the chief appraiser may not increase the appraised value of the property unless the increase by the chief appraiser is reasonably supported by substantial evidence when all of the reliable and probative evidence in the record is considered as a whole.
-If the appraised value is finally determined in a protest under Section 41.41(a)(2) or an appeal under Section 42.26, the chief appraiser may satisfy the requirement to reasonably support by substantial evidence an increase in the appraised value of the property in the following year by presenting evidence showing that the inequality in the appraisal of property has been corrected with regard to the property.
+If the appraised value is finally determined in a protest under Section 41.41(a)(2) or an appeal under Section 42.26, the chief appraiser may satisfy the requirement to reasonably support by substantial evidence an increase in the appraised value of the property in the following year by presenting evidence showing that the inequality in the appraisal of property has been corrected with regard to the properties that were considered in determining the value of the subject property.
 The burden of proof is on the chief appraiser to support an increase in the appraised value of property under the circumstances described in this section.